 Then there’s the added bonus of that little caramelization you get from the banana.
 When banana French toast turned out to exceed all expectations, I realized there was so much more I could do with this concept.
 The next logical egg substitute, for me, was sweet potato.
 Why’s this?
 For one, I was aware that sweet potato works as an egg substitute in lots of baked goods, much like banana.
 For another thing, like the banana, it’s also got some fantastically caramelizable natural sugar, which has to make for deliciousness.
 It’s mashable and blendable, so you can get a nice French toasty batter.
 And finally, what could possibly be a better compliment to that maple syrup and cinnamon you’ve got all ready to pour onto your French toast.

-Bake your sweet potato.
-You have two options for doing this.
-Either way, you want to take a sharp knife and poke some holes in it.
-Then you can either bake it in a 400 degree oven for 45 minutes to an hour, or microwave it for 5-10 minutes, checking on it after the first five minutes and then cooking in additional two minute increments.
+- Bake sweet potato in a 400 degree oven for 45 minutes to an hour, OR microwave it for 5-10 minutes, checking on it after the first five minutes and then cooking in additional two minute increments.
 You want to get your potato nice and soft, so it mashes easily.